 Hepatitis is suspect: Hepatitis b or c is an infectious and inflammatory disease that can cause protein in urine while causing elevated liver enzymes.
 Other conditions like lupus are to be considered.
 Also, 2 things could happen together like diabetes that causes protein in urine and obesity that causes liver enzyme increase. ...Read more

 Not unless: The liver is affected.Get a more detailed answer ›

 Need more info: What are the actual results?
 How long have the levels been elevated?
 Do you drink alcohol, if yes, how much?
 What medications are you taking, including herbals and over the counter drugs?
 It would be prudent to discuss all this with the doctor who ordered the tests as all lab results need to be interpreted in the clinical context. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Disease causes of elevated liver enzymes

-- Low potassium causes elevated liver enzymes
+- Causes of elevated liver enzymes in humans

-- Slightly elevated liver enzymes cause
+- Slightly elevated liver enzymes causes